veilm/veilm.github.io/content/articles/becoming-a-pulseaudio-user.md

 then, consider another scenario: capturing the screen like before, but this time taking the desktop audio instead of the microphone input.

-On PulseAudio, you spend thirty seconds reading the documenation and settle on
+On PulseAudio, you spend thirty seconds reading the documentation and settle on
 ```sh
 ffmpeg -y -s 1366x768 -f x11grab -i :0.0 -f pulse -i <monitor id> ~/screen.mp4
 ```